KW0j/connectyourpro/README.md

 Left/Right - Uses either the left or right joycon's data only.

 - Gyro Output

 This setting controls where gyro/accel data will be fed to.

-DS4 Raw: Feeds the data directly into the controller.
-Sometimes, this won't work (e.g if the controller shows up as WGInput, only works if its SDL)
+DS4 Raw: Feeds the data directly into the virtual DS4 controller using DS4 axis conventions.
+May not work in all cases (e.g. if the controller shows up as WGInput instead of SDL).

+DS4 Switch Emu: Same as DS4 Raw, but remaps gyro axes to match Switch controller conventions.
+Use this if motion controls feel wrong or inverted in your emulator.

-DSU UDP: Feeds the data via DSU for Dolphin/Cemu's DSU Client.
-Uses the stock Dolphin IP and Port (127.0.0.1, 26760)
+DSU UDP: Sends gyro/accel data over the DSU protocol to a local DSU client.
+Uses the standard DSU server address (127.0.0.1, port 26760), compatible with Dolphin, Cemu, and other DSU-supporting emulators.

 ## Building from source